jmoiron/johnny-cache/docs/index.rst

 Johnny does not define any views, urls, or models, so we can skip adding it to ``INSTALLED_APPS``.

+*Note*: Johnny is *not* enabled by default in scripts, management commands, asynchronous workers and the shell.
+See `the queryset cache documentation
+<queryset_cache.html#using-with-scripts-management-commands-asynchronous-workers-and-the-shell>`_
+for instructions on how to enable it in these cases.

 New in this version
 ~~~~~~~~~~~~~~~~~~~